 Bring a Class Action workshop to your school!
 Help train an organization or group on campus and further the education of classism.

-Check out this webpage, a searchable database through CSO College Center.
-The database includes all the community-based organizations and college access programs across the country that are working to promote a college-bound culture among first-generation and traditionally under-served student populations.
+Check out this webpage, a searchable database through I’m First.
+The database includes college access programs across the country that are working to promote a college-bound culture among first-generation and traditionally under-served student populations.
 If you find any programs you like, try to get a similar one started in your community!

 Get engaged by joining the dialogue and increase education by sharing your opinions and experiences through taking this survey to help us learn more about what we can do for you and other first generation college students!